marksto/data-sources/README.md

   for responses deserialization via the data mapping rules
 - [Project Reactor](https://projectreactor.io/) as a Reactive Streams API for data flows

-Make sure you are familiar with these, especially the [Reactor's documentation](https://projectreactor.io/docs/core/release/reference/index.html).
+Make sure you are familiar with these, especially with the [Reactor's documentation](https://projectreactor.io/docs/core/release/reference/index.html).

 **NB:** You might want to install the (paid) _Manifold_ IntelliJ IDEA plugin for better meta-programming experience.